felixmaldonadoos/focus-tracker/README.md

 EEG offers high temporal resolution (~1 ms) and relatively high spatial resolution (1-3 cm) for detecting surface or deep brain activation (SOURCE).
 For this project the team tested the processing pipeline with an ```8-channel``` Unicorn EEG with ```fs = 250 Hz ``` ([product](https://www.unicorn-bi.com/?gclid=Cj0KCQjwvLOTBhCJARIsACVldV1YNGgvgl_TGRFygCgsKmpA0AnJjArZZoUj_heLh7hWoNSNNysdkY8aAhaFEALw_wcB)) and connected to OpenVibe via LSL.
 Many EEG headsets are compatible with LSL, including the OpenBCI platforms.
 # Results

+The data was processed in OpenVibe and streamed to Python for visualization.
+The figure below shows the output of our system.
+The red line represents focused reading trial and the blue line represents unfocused or distracted trial.
+Focused data is distinguished by its higher amplitude behavior, compared to unfocused trials, which had  significantly lower average over time.
+Unfocused data was nearly 0 because of the moving average temporal filter, which transforms the data and slowly converges to baseline (ideally, if completely focused).
+This innovative software tool was successfully able to distinguish between focused and unfocused trials.

 ![](data/output.png)